mhedges/markdown-cv/index.md

 - Group leader: Florian Bernlochner
 - _Angular analyses of B -> D\*lnu decays_
     - Lead analyst of world's first measurement of light-lepton universality in full suite of angular observables in exclusive B0->D\*lnu decays.
 (Published in Physical Review Letters October 2023)
-    - Updated full angular analysis using more data ongoing (see Montorship)
+    - Updated full angular analysis using more data ongoing (see Mentorship)

 ## Mentorship